pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

     Where \<path> is the location of your existing PingFederate license file.

-    When the container starts, this will bind mount `<path>/pingfederate.lic` to this location in the container`/opt/in/instance/server/default/conf/pingfederate.lic`.
+    When the container starts, this will mount `<path>/pingfederate.lic` to this location in the container`/opt/in/instance/server/default/conf/pingfederate.lic`.
 The mount paths must match the expected license path for the product.
 These are:

     * PingFederate
       - Expected license file name: `pingfederate.lic`